 An interdisciplinary introduction to science through the application of the process and concepts of science to investigate questions of legal interest.
-In this course designed for nonscience majors, students will learn to analyze and evaluate evidence through the application of the scientific disciplines of chemistry, physics, and biology.
+In this course designed for non-science majors, students will learn to analyze and evaluate evidence through the application of the scientific disciplines of chemistry, physics, and biology.
 The goal of the course is to provide students with a theoretical foundation of the key analytical methods in forensic science through hands-on experimentation, cooperative learning through group projects, and critical interpretation of data.
 Emphasis will be placed on developing good laboratory skills, sound scientific reasoning, and problem solving skills.
-Lecture hours/Lab hours: 2 hours lecture, 3 hours lab
+Lecture hours/Lab hours: 2 hours lecture, 3 hours lab different non-renewable and alternative energy resources and investigates the short-term and longterm consequences of their use.
+It then addresses the predicted influence that climate change may have on ecological diversity and on our ability to cultivate a sustainable society.
+The third portion of the course examines the toxicity of various pollutants in the environment and explores their roles in driving natural selection and their impacts on human health.
+Throughout the course students will have opportunities to analyze experimental data and debate controversial environmental issues and to reflect upon the impact our individual behaviors have upon the environment and our society.
+Emphasis will be placed on anthropogenic contributions to climate change, the maintenance of biodiversity and opportunities to effect change through individual actions and civic engagement.
+The course will also investigate instances where science has been used and misused to determine public policy.
+Students will utilize case studies, hands on activities, experiments, group research projects and discussions throughout the course.
+They will acquire and evaluate scientific information pertaining to current controversial issues in environmental sustainability.

-SCI 1030 - Environmental Sustainability Credits: 3
+SCI 1030 - Environmental Sustainability